The National College Health Assessment is Coming to Cal State LA!

 What is the National College Health Assessment (NCHA)?

-The American College Health Association's National College Health Assessment (NCHA) is a survey designed to assess student health behaviors.
+The American College Health Association's National College Health Assessment III (NCHA) is a survey designed to assess student health behaviors.

 Why is the NCHA Coming to Cal State LA?